jill64/svelte-playwright-coverage/README.md

 > The coverage feature is only enabled when test is started via the `spc` command.
 > Otherwise, `svelte-playwright-coverage/test` works equally well with `@playwright/test`.

-3. Configure the `vite` server used for the test to be started with the `spc start` command
+3. Configure the `vite` server used for the test to be started with the `spc covered` command

 ```diff
 // playwright.config.ts